 Distilleries are to Scotland what vineyards are to France and Italy; they’re essentially the Holy Grail of all things Scottish.
 Fortunately, though, there is far enough offer to meet the increasingly large demand.

 For most adult males, each sip of scotch is an experience akin to the celestial skies opening up onto a group of angels chanting harmoniously — rumour has it that the primitive name for scotch is actually derived from uisge beatha, meaning “water of life”, make of that what you will— for others, mostly me from what I understand, scotch is a form of torture that I simply cannot tolerate (I’m a gin girl, what can I say).

 It might be worth popping in your local liquor shop to find out what your preferred flavours and intricacies are (single malt or blend? young or aged? smoky or grassy?) in order to visit the distillery that is most likely to reflect your personal taste.

-A few noteworthy distilleries according to connoisseurs:
+A few noteworthy scotch distilleries in Scotland according to connoisseurs:

 - Lagavulin Distillery, Isle of Islay

 11. The Nc500